jmcouillard/processing-project-template/README.md

 ```

-## Step 4 : Build

-In Eclipse, open *Ant* window and drag `build.xml`.
-Click on the arrow to expand the possible build list.

-1. **deploy multi-plateform JAR** : copie de tous les fichiers pour macosx et windows en 32 et 64 bits.
-L'application peut-être lancée par un .bat ou un .sh selon la plate-forme.
-2. **deploy OSX** : wrap application in a macosx application (.app).
-3. **deploy WIN** : wrap application in a windows appplication (using *launch4j*).

-Double-click on wanted build.
-If errors occur, they will be listed in the Eclipse's console.

-Applications will be created in `/release` folder.

-## Using SimpleOpenNI ?
+## Optional : Using SimpleOpenNI ?

 You will have a hard time configuring this build file with SimpleOpenNI on OSX because of that weird function getLibraryPathLinux() that it is used in SimpleOpenNI.java.
 To make it work:

 1. Delete al related file from the build.
 2. Recopy manually the folder named `SimpleOpenNi` into lib folder.
-3. This should allow your application to find `SimpleOpenNi`
+3. This should allow your application to find `SimpleOpenNi` library.

 ## Acknowledgement